The Point - A Relais & Châteaux Adirondack Property

 Of course, if guests prefer to dine in their room or keep it casual in the onsite Pub, the staff will accommodate whatever guests wish.

 By the way, no need to leave fido at home.
-Pets are welcome and receive their own roster of amenities.
+Pets are welcome and receive their roster of amenities.
 They even have doggie life vests so Rover can go boating with you.
 However, the resort is for adults only.

 Nightly rates are inclusive for two adults, the use of the resort’s sports equipment and facilities, and all gourmet meals, afternoon tea, wines, and spirits.
-Honestly, it’s kind of a bargain when you think about it.
+Honestly, it’s a bargain when you think about it.

 Explore near The Point on Saranac Lake.